MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 If you already have a workspace that you'd like to use with a specific stage, instead of deploying you can [assign](assign-pipeline.md) that workspace to the appropriate stage.

 When you deploy content to an empty stage, the relationships between the items are kept.
 For example, a report that is bound to a semantic model in the source stage, is cloned alongside its semantic model, and the clones are similarly bound in the target workspace.
+The folder structure is also kept.
+If you have items in a folder in the source stage, a folder is created in the target stage.
+Since a folder is deployed only if one of its items is deployed, an empty folder can't be deployed.

 Once the deployment is complete, refresh the semantic model.
 For more information, see [deploying content to an empty stage](understand-the-deployment-process.md#deploy-content-to-an-empty-stage).